-Did you know that Ayautthaya is an island?
-Well, I didn’t know that either – until my recent visit there and received one of these beautiful illustrated and free tourist maps:
+Did you know that Ayutthaya is an island?
+Well, I didn’t know that either – until my recent visit there and when I received one of these beautiful illustrated and free tourist maps:

 Yeah, I know what you think: That all looks pretty, but nearly a hundred different attractions to see here?
 After doing some research online and talked to the friendly owner of my idillic guest house (Baan Baimai), it turned out that if you have only one full day in Ayutthaya, it’s really enough to visit 4 of the most beautiful and historically most significant temple complexes.

 And since I know that a lot of you guys are probably thinking about a day trip to Ayutthaya from Bangkok, I’ll show you these 4 sites you might want to visit here.

 - Tip: The best way to get around Old Town and experience Ayutthaya’s nightlife (which is 4km from there on the other side of the river) is not really to rent a bicycle like most of the backpackers do (80 Baht per day), but to rent a motorbike for just about 300 Baht per 24 hours (plus gasoline).

 The most visited temple in all of Ayutthaya – Wat Mahathat, which was regarded as the center of Buddhism in the old kingdom.
 You’ll see so many tourist busses (nowadays it’s more than 50% Chinese), many of which just pass through the city and pick this one site for their visit.